IT3038C/IT3038C.github.io/docs/week-7.md

 }
 ```

-Now, let’s see if we can pretty this up a bit.
-We can see by debugging that we’re getting an array of objects back for $pt.
+Now, let's see if we can pretty this up a bit.
+We can see by debugging that we're getting an array of objects back for $pt.
 We can do another Foreach loop and print them in a more readable fashion.

 ```powershell
 $Machines = 'localhost'